 Senegal is a republic dominated by a strong executive branch.
-In 2012 voters elected Macky Sall as president for a seven-year term, in elections considered to be free and fair by local and international observers.
-On July 30, Sall's coalition won the majority of seats in the National Assembly.
+In 2012 voters elected Macky Sall as president for a seven-year term, in elections local and international observers considered to be free and fair.
+In July 2017 Sall's coalition won the majority of seats in the National Assembly.
 Local and international observers viewed the legislative election as largely free and fair despite significant irregularities.